-responses would offer a less reassuring picture, in great part, because the responses are generally insignificant and often have the "wrong" sign.
-The next step is therefore to examine the estimates of the local average treatment effect for the pegs and for bases based on two different instruments.
+What are the main takeaways from Table 3?
+There is scant evidence that anything is amiss.
+Output and price responses across subpopulations are similar, have the expected signs, and are statistically significant (although for prices only after year h = 3).
+On average across subpopulations, post-WW2 results indicate that a one percent increase in interest rates would reduced output and price levels about 0.5 percentage points over 5 years, roughly a 0.1 percent in annual rate of decline.
+The price responses offer a less reassuring picture, in large part because the responses are generally insignificant and often have the "wrong" sign early on.
+The next step is to examine the estimates of the local average treatment effect for the pegs and for bases based on two different instruments.

 5.2.
-LP-IV LATE estimates for pegs and bases
+LP-IV LATE estimates: two instruments for two subpopulations

-Using our trilemma instrument, we compare LP-OLS with LP-IV estimates for the subpopulation of pegs making sure to match the samples used.
-LP-OLS estimates in Table 4 correspond to those in columns 1 and 5 in Table 3.
-Slight differences in the parameters reflect differences in the available samples for each subpopulation once the instrument is factored in.
+We compare LP-OLS with LP-IV estimates based on our trilemma instrument for the subpopulation of pegs by matching the samples.
+This will generate small differences between the LP-OLS estimates in Table 4 and those in columns 1 and 5 in Table 3.
 Under the assumptions of Section 4, we calculate the LATE of an interest rate intervention and evaluate any attenuation bias from violations of conditional ignorability using a Hausman test.
 Table 4 summarizes the main results.